Single Page Version

 and Selphi.
 I was able to defeat Diablo as soon as I got out of Balam, but I don't know that I would

-having her re-roll her random spells until she gets "Full-Cure 1 time(s)."
-That will cure everyone
+low.
+Keep having her re-roll her random spells until she gets "Full-Cure 1 time(s)."
+That will cure

 Quezacotl had the HP Junction ability, and I had 100 Curaga spells.
 Once you have Diablos, be sure to

-If you are going to participate in the Queen of Cards side quest, be sure you have won the Mini Mog
+are going to participate in the Queen of Cards side quest, be sure you have won the Mini Mog card from the

-card from the kid running laps around the middle of Balam Garden, then save, then loose that card to the
+kid running laps around the middle of Balam Garden, then save, then loose that card to the Queen of Cards

-train.
-It's not, strictly speaking necessary to start at this time, but it will make this side quest a
+strictly speaking necessary to start at this time, but it will make this side quest a bit easier.
+I

-bit easier.
-I usually save before I loose a card, then talk to her after loosing it.
-She will then tell
+usually save before I loose a card, then talk to her after loosing it.
+She will then tell me where she's

 When you are sure you are ready to leave this area (you won't be able to return to Balam Garden for a